Ribbon structures of the Drinfeld center of a finite tensor category: Preliminaries: Monoidal categories and their modules

 We say that an (op)lax $\mathcal{C}$-module functor is {\em strong} if its structure morphism is invertible.
-We also note the following important result:
+The following lemma is also important:

-\begin{lemma}[{\cite[Lemma 2.10]{2014arXiv1406.4204D}}] Suppose that $\mathcal{C}$ is rigid.
+\begin{lemma}[{\cite[Lemma 2.10]{MR3934626}}] Suppose that $\mathcal{C}$ is rigid.
 Then all lax $\mathcal{C}$-module functors and all oplax $\mathcal{C}$-module functors are strong. \end{lemma}

-Thus, when $\mathcal{C}$ is rigid, lax $\mathcal{C}$-module functors and oplax $\mathcal{C}$-module functors are simply called $\mathcal{C}$-module functors.
-Lemma~\ref{lem:mod-func-adj} says that the class of $\mathcal{C}$-module functors is closed under taking an adjoint of the underlying functor.
+Thus, when $\mathcal{C}$ is rigid, lax $\mathcal{C}$-module functors and oplax $\mathcal{C}$-module functors may be simply called $\mathcal{C}$-module functors (but sometimes the adjective `op(lax)' is used to specify the direction of the structure morphism).
+Lemmas~\ref{lem:mod-func-adj} and \ref{lem:mod-func-strong} imply that the class of $\mathcal{C}$-module functors is closed under taking an adjoint.